ericlibby/oldweb/p_outreach/index.md

   credit: elibby
 ---
 ## Talks and Seminars
+* IAL8 International Association for Lichenology (2016)
+"Is a lichen an evolutionary individual?"

+* Evolution conference (2016)
+"Predicting Life’s Tape"

+* SciWrite (2016)
+"Evolution of Multicellularity"

 * University of Arizona's quantitative biology colloquium series (2016) "The Evolution of New Kinds of Individuals"